shivannis/xandr-docs-public/xandr-docs/articles/monetize/charges-for-buyers.md

 ---
-title: Microsoft Mometize - Charges for Buyers
+title: Microsoft Monetize - Charges for Buyers
 description: The article outlines charges for buyers, encompassing the Buyer Auction Service Charge (BASC), BASC as a Deduction (Bid Reduction), and other related fees. ms.date: 10/28/2023
 ---